jackleekopij/Arduino/ModBus project/README.md

 3. Double click file to and accepted "Grant Permissions"
 4. Plug in WaveShare USB USB to RS485, navigate to Applications -> Utilities -> System Information -> 'USB' left hand panel
 5. 'FT232R USB UART' will be listed if drivers are correctly installed.

+### Experiments:
+Accessing WSUM from a software program such as *Minimal ModBus* or *PyModBus*.
+- How will Python program know the location of the WSUM?
+Is there a 'hello world' test to show a connection has been made?
+- Can commands simply be sent to to WSUM over serial and WSUM converts to RS485?

+Instead of trying direct access to WSUM via ModBus master program can a *test* approach achieve succesful connetion with the WSUM?

 ## Arduino basics